-Weight loss with Alli or Hoodia?
+Weight loss with Alli or hoodia?

-Originally Published: October 28, 2011 - Last Updated / Reviewed On: November 16, 2011
+Originally Published: October 28, 2011 - Last Updated / Reviewed On: June 19, 2015

 I've decided not to use Alli for weight loss because I already eat a relatively low fat diet.
-However, I'm looking for something else that might help such as Hoodia.
+However, I'm looking for something else that might help such as hoodia.
 I've lost about 55 pounds since last August but need a bit of help at this point.
-Is Hoodia safe to use?
+Is hoodia safe to use?

 Trying to find a trusty ally in your quest for a healthy weight can feel like an uphill battle.
 With so many products claiming to help you shed pounds, it can be good to be a bit cautious when eyeing the options.
 Some weight loss aids are classified as medications — like Alli — and are closely monitored by the U.S. Food and Drug Administration (FDA).
 However, other aids like hoodia (made from the roots and stems of an African cactus-like plant) are classified as dietary supplements and are not as closely regulated.
 More specifically, hoodia is considered an herbal supplement, which is a type of dietary supplement that could contain one herb or a mix of different herbs.
 Unfortunately, many herbal supplements can have unknown ingredients, interact with other medications, and haven’t always been researched extensively.
 When considering hoodia or any dietary, herbal, or “natural” supplement, it’s recommended that you chat with a health care provider before diving in.